peklaiho/madlisp/README.md

 ### Sequences

 Lists are limited by parenthesis.
-When they are evaluated, the first item of a list is called as a function with the remaining items as arguments.
 They can be defined using the built-in `list` function:

 ```text
 > (list 1 2 3)